-Yes, that sweet tooth you indulge is affecting more than the size of your thighs.
-Chocolate can trigger digestive symptoms like heartburn and upset stomach, especially if you have a disorder.
+Yes, that sweet tooth you indulge in is affecting more than the size of your thighs.
+Chocolate can trigger digestive symptoms like heartburn and an upset stomach, especially if you have a disorder.
 For some people, it can even cause diarrhea and loose stools.

 5. Artificial Sweeteners

 While you think you’re doing your body a favor by shaving calories off your intake, your digestive system suffers when you substitute artificial sweeteners for natural sugar.
 The pink, yellow and blue packets are filled with ingredients that can cause bloating, diarrhea, and gas.

 It’s not technically food unless you consider the three-martini lunch.
 Even drinking alcohol in moderation can relax the sphincter in your esophagus, causing heartburn or acid reflux.
 Too much alcohol can inflame your stomach lining, negatively affect your liver, or lead to diarrhea.
 It also can prevent you from absorbing nutrients properly.

-Again, while it’s not a food, coffee definitely deserves a spot on this list.
+Again, while it’s not food, coffee definitely deserves a spot on this list.
 Coffee so irritates the stomach lining that nearly 40 million Americans have kicked the habit.
 Coffee can cause heartburn, acid reflux, and bowel habit– among other things.
 Different foods affect people differently.

 9. Acidic Fruits

 Just the name alone conjures up visions of acid reflux — and for a good reason.
 Oranges, grapefruit, tomatoes, and lemons are high in acid.
 Eating too much acidic fruit leads to the condition that carries its name.
 Eating these fruits on an empty stomach irritates your stomach lining even more.

 10. Raw Vegetables